Exam Applications and structures

 The rules regarding Examinations Guidance are at Section 10 of the FFPMRCA Examination and Appeals Regulations.
 An Information for candidates document is available below (see related downloads).
 Candidates are advised to read this document before applying for and attending guidance interviews.

-All FPM examinations are held at The Royal College of Anaesthetists, 35 Red Lion Square, London, WC1R 4SG.
+All FPM examinations are usually held at The Royal College of Anaesthetists, 35 Red Lion Square, London, WC1R 4SG.

 Examination structures and marking systems